Schedule

 Tiffany White, Associate Pastor, Lake City Church

-Moderator: Michael Cyr, Executive Director, The Opportunity Initiative
+Moderator: Michael Cyr, Executive Director, Opportunity Knocks

 From the Bank to the Business: Building Stronger Connections